seojacky/fortnite-player-stats/readme.txt

 3. Debug logs for troubleshooting

 == Changelog ==
+= 3.0 =
+* Added full multilingual support with translation-ready strings
+* Restructured plugin code for better maintainability
+* Split plugin into separate files for core functionality and settings
+* Added JavaScript localization for frontend text strings
+* Added translations for all UI elements, error messages and statistics
+* Applied translation functions to all user-facing text
+* Improved code organization with constants for paths and URLs
+* Updated enqueue scripts function with version constants
+* Optimized file structure for easier customization
+* Added comprehensive text domain loading for Loco Translate compatibility
+* Improved error message handling with translations
+* Added translation support for the statistics display interface

 = 2.1 =
 * Added player avatars based on Fortnite default skins
 * Improved form layout with all elements in a single row